sunmediatv/SunMediaAds-Unity/README.md

 2. Unzip the file and add the unitypackage to your project by double clicking on it or by using the unity menu Assets/Import package/Custom Package and select our package.
 For iOS builds, please notice you will need to use cocoapods to add all the dependencies.
 You have a PodFile example.
 ### Integrate SunMediaAds Network Adapters
-Add the providers (Ad networks) package you want to integrate as you did in the previous step.
 Some providers need some additional third party libraries but they are already included in their respective packages. **Make sure there are not duplicated libraries.**

 **IMPORTANT IF YOU ARE USING ADMOB**
 For **Android**, notice that we don't automatically add the AdMob SDK, as that packages is available natively on Android.
 You could be using it because some other SDK requires it.
 If you are not using it already in your project, you can add it using gradle or add the "play-services-ads.aar" that we provide in this repository.
 It is also mandatory to add the "consent-library-release.aar".